DinosaurMauricio/gpu_cuda/README.md

-# GPU Computing: Homework 1
+# GPU Computing: Homework 2

-This repository contains the code and results for Homework 1 of the GPU Computing course.
-The homework focuses on analyzing the performance of a matrix transposition algorithm using different optimization levels and cache behavior analysis.
+This repository contains the code and results for Homework 2 of the GPU Computing course.
+The homework focuses on analyzing the performance of a matrix transposition algorithm using CUDA.

 ## Makefile
 Use the Makefile to compile and run the program with specific options.
 Here's how you can use it